Infineon/CypressAcademy_WICED_WiFi101_Files/README.md

-# CypressAcademy_PSoC101_Files
+# CypressAcademy_WW101_Files
 #
-# This contains files needed by students of the Cypress Academy PSoC 101 class.
+# This contains files needed by students of the Cypress Academy WW 101 class.
 #